sonali091023/90DaysOfDevOps/2026/day-22/day-22-notest.md

 -->**git commit:** is used to save those staged changes into the local repository as a snapshot, To send changes to a remote repository like GitHub.

+-->OR simply we can say, `git add` moves new or modified files to the staging area, preparing them to be included in the next commit. `git commit` saves the staged changes as a permanent snapshot in the Git repository with a commit message.

 2. What does the **staging area** do?
 Why doesn't Git just commit directly?

 -->**staging area**: The staging area in Git allows to review and select specific changes before committing them.
-It acts as an intermediate step between the

-   working directory and the repository, enabling clean, organized, and meaningful commits instead of committing everything at once.
+It acts as an intermediate step between the working directory and the repository, enabling clean, organized, and meaningful commits instead of committing everything at once.
+OR we can say The staging area lets you review and choose exactly which changes should be included in the next commit.
+This gives you control to organize related changes into meaningful commits instead of committing everything at once.

-5. What information does `git log` show you?
+3. What information does `git log` show you?

 -->shows the commit history of a repository, including details like commit ID, author, date, and commit message.
-It helps track changes and understand the
+It helps track changes and understand the project history.

-   project history.

-7. What is the `.git/` folder and what happens if you delete it?
+4. What is the `.git/` folder and what happens if you delete it?

 --> The .git/ folder is the internal directory where Git stores all repository data, including commit history, branches, and configuration.
-If it is deleted,

-    the project loses version control completely and becomes a normal directory, with no way to track previous changes.
+If it is deleted, the project loses version control completely and becomes a normal directory, with no way to track previous changes.

-9. What is the difference between a **working directory**, **staging area**, and **repository**?
+5. What is the difference between a **working directory**, **staging area**, and **repository**?

+- **Working Directory:** The files and folders you are currently editing.

--->The working directory is where files are created and modified.
-The staging area is an intermediate space where changes are prepared before committing.
+- **Staging Area (Index):** A temporary area where changes are prepared before being committed.

-The repository is where Git permanently stores committed changes as version history.
-Together, they form the workflow of how changes move in Git.
+- **Repository:** The Git database that permanently stores all commits, branches, and project history.

 **Flow Diagram**: